tractr/traxion/libs/terraform/service/logstash/README.md

 Provides a Logstash service that will crawl information from CloudWatch and send it to Elastic Cloud.

+This service is based on this Docker image: https://hub.docker.com/repository/docker/tractr/logstash-input-cloudwatch

+## How it gets information from CloudWatch ?

 A user, allowed to read CloudWatch, is created.
 Its API key and secret are outputted by Terraform.